Fetal Alcohol Syndrome (FAS) in Adults

 Preventing Fetal Alcohol Syndrome

 Fetal alcohol syndrome is caused by a woman drinking during her pregnancy.
-When a woman drinks when she is pregnant the blood travels through her body, through the placenta, to the developing fetus.
-Since a fetus will break down alcohol much slower than an adult, the alcohol will stay in their bodies much longer, which is what causes FAS.
+When a woman drinks while pregnant, the blood travels through her body, through the placenta, to the developing fetus.
+Since a fetus will break down alcohol much slower than an adult, the alcohol will stay in the body much longer, which is what causes FAS.

 Women who consume high levels of alcohol during pregnancy increase the risk of their child developing FAS.
 However, even small amounts of alcohol have been linked to fetal alcohol syndrome.
 If you’re pregnant, the only way to ensure that fetal alcohol syndrome doesn’t develop is to refrain from alcohol completely.